 There is loads of moving to do at home, such as standing up from the sofa (that’s a squat, right?!), following pets round the house for attention, hunting for the remote control…

 Personally, I’m just trying to not sit for too long, especially on a chair.
 If I sit on the floor I end up in loads of different and awkward positions, but at least I’m moving!
 This article about why we sit like we do in the West has a cool image showing different resting postures of the world: https://www.nutritiousmovement.com/your-position-in-life/.

 Stay safe everyone!

-This entry was posted in Accelerate Performance Centre, Accelerate Running Store, Buzz and tagged Accelerate, Accelerate Performance Centre, Fell Running, health, Movement, outdoor, Peak District, reason to run, Running, Sports Nutrition, Team You, The Outdoor City, trail running.
+This entry was posted in Accelerate Performance Centre, Accelerate Running Store, Buzz and tagged Accelerate, Accelerate Performance Centre, Fell Running, health, Movement, outdoor, Peak District, reason to run, Running, Sports Nutrition, Team You, The Outdoor City, trail running by Accelerate Community.
 Bookmark the permalink.